-The unaudited interim consolidated financial statements comprise the financial statements of the Parent Company and its subsidiaries as at June 30 of each year.
+The consolidated financial statements comprise the financial statements of the Parent Company and its subsidiaries as at March 31, 2017 and 2016.
 The subsidiaries are all incorporated in the Philippines.

 The financial statements of LOGPOCOR, OMWI and OLC are prepared for the same reporting year as the Parent Company, using consistent accounting policies.